arXiv/arxiv-docs/about/membership.md

 The fees listed here are guaranteed for 2022, 2023, and 2024.
 Institutions joining as part of a consortium receive a 10% discount.
 Country-level consortia receive a larger discount, dependent on the proportion of institutions participating.

-## Usage Statistics

-Usage data helps institutions and organizations understand the value of arXiv to their community.
-[For arXiv statistics on submissions and downloads, please see here.](reports/2020_usage)

 ## Membership Confirmation and Payment Instructions